Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

-The famous SDX (Signed Direction Index) and the other metrics described below have been proposed by Prof. Tom Gastaldi (and also implemented within G-Bot, the Algorithmical Platform project).
+The SDX (Signed Direction Index), SCX (Signed Codirection index) and the other metrics described below have been proposed by Prof. Tom Gastaldi (and also implemented within G-Bot).

 Summary of metrics on this page